-For any of you who may have read some of my other articles, you already know that I love insects.
-Perhaps it's a little unnatural or at the very least a little unnerving.
+For any of you who have spent time with me, you know that I love insects.
+Perhaps you think it’s a little unnatural or at the very least a little unnerving.
 I just find them fascinating.
 Oddly enough, that fascination even extends to flies.
 So then why am I doing an article on getting rid of flies?
 Simple: as much as I like flies and other insects, I like them right where they belong—outside of my home and away from me.
-There is nothing—absolutely nothing—in this world that irritates me more than a fly that incessantly lands on my nose, face, or any other part of my body when I'm trying to take a nap.
-Not only is it irritating, it's disgusting.
-I don't know where that little jerk has been.
+There is nothing—absolutely nothing—in this world that irritates me more than a fly that incessantly lands on my nose, face, or any other part of my body when I’m trying to take a nap.
+Not only is it irritating, it’s disgusting.
+I don’t know where that little jerk has been.
 More than likely on a big steaming pile of fresh dog crap.

 Getting rid of flies

 Cleanliness is next to flylessness.
 It’s well known that flies are attracted to filth.
 That being said, your very first order of business should be to clean your butt off (not literally).
 If there is nothing in your home for flies to eat and/or lay eggs in, you will have half the problem licked.
 Start by cleaning the kitchen and the dishes.
 Get rid of any and all bits of food and wipe up any spills.
 Take the garbage out.
 Actually, get in the habit of taking the garbage out at least a couple times a week, especially if there’s anything wet in there.
 Feel free to dust the bottom of your garbage bin with boric acid too.
 It’s a great natural fly killer.
 By thoroughly cleaning the house (cupboards, drawers, all bedrooms, bathrooms, drains, etc.) you will be far more likely to find and dispose of fly breeding grounds.
 Also, be sure not to leave any fruits or vegetables out, and store all dry goods in containers with tight-fitting lids.